 In Casablanca, Angels Don’t Fly image: Carthage Film Festival.

-“Carthage Film Festival Award Goes to Socially Conscious Moroccan Drama” last updated in December 2020.
+“Carthage Film Festival Honors Socially Conscious Moroccan Drama” last updated in July 2021.